 The 7 Best Tortilla Makers

 This wiki has been updated 37 times since it was first published in April of 2015.
 Once you grow accustomed to taco and tostada shells made from scratch, you won’t want them any other way.
 Luckily, you can whip up a tasty batch with the tortilla presses we’ve listed here.
 Just run your dough through these and you'll have round, flat wraps, ready to be fried and filled with your favorite ingredients.
 Most of these work for roti, empanadas, and other foods, too.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes